The Chattanooga Market: A Local Weekend Tradition

 Each weekend also offers a theme based on what’s in season produce-wise and the actual season.
 Take for example the EPB Strawberry Festival in June or the annual Peach Festival in July.
 Other spring/summer events include the annual Five Star Food Fight — local chefs battling it out Top Chef-style in front of a live audience — and the Father’s Day Brews and Blues fest.
 You’re welcome, Dads.

-A two-day Opening Weekend celebration is scheduled for April 29-30.
+A two-day Opening Weekend celebration is scheduled for late April.
 And be sure to check out the weekly themes and special events including food fights, music showcases, and more.

 There's A Market For That